RithinChand2004/myFirstDjangoProject/README.md

 # myFirstDjangoProject

 <h2> This is my notes on this project.
 This project is made with taking references from W3schools.com and Django documentation. </h2>
+<h3> This is a public repository, If you are intrested to check this project then feel free to clone the repo and local host it using Django Server.
+This project is made with Django 3.2.5.
+This project is not hosted online. </h3>
 Django - M(model) - Data that to be represented
          V(view) - Request handler that returns template T(template) - A file containing layout